Honeycomb and bees near hemp plants for canna bees honey

 Impact on Nutritional Properties

-This honey retains the vitamins, minerals, and enzymes found in raw honey, such as vitamin C and amino acids.
-In addition, trace cannabinoids and terpenes may support mild antioxidant activity, offering a layer of botanical benefits.
-Early research hints that small amounts of these compounds could influence inflammation pathways, but scientists continue to study human effects in depth.
+This honey retains the vitamins, minerals, and enzymes found in raw honey.
+In addition, trace cannabinoids and terpenes may support mild antioxidant activity.
+Early research hints that small amounts of these compounds could influence inflammation pathways.
+Beyond added antioxidants, hemp compounds interact with honey’s natural sugars to offer a slower glycemic response in some people.

 Differences from Traditional Honey